appcircleio/appcircle-docusaurus/docs/getting-started-with-appcircle.md

 Your mobile applications must be digitally signed to be able to distributed, tested and, submitted to app stores.

-For iOS applications, you must have a signing certificate and provisioning profiles to be able to run your application on real devices and submit them to Apple Appstore.&#x20;
+For iOS applications, you must have a signing certificate and provisioning profiles to be able to run your application on real devices and submit them to Apple Appstore.

 <ContentRef url="signing-identities/ios-certificates-and-provisioning-profiles">
   iOS Certificates &amp; Provisioning Profiles